 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

 - Your voter registration form must be postmarked 29 days before Election Day

-This is the state-wide agency that is ultimately responsible for Florida elections.
-You can mail your voter registration form to this address.
-For faster processing, mail your form to your local election office.
+This is the statewide agency that is ultimately responsible for Florida elections.
+You can contact them with questions, but your local election office will probably respond faster.

 State of Florida Department of State Division of Elections The R.A.
 Gray Building 500 South Bronough St, Rm 316 Tallahassee, FL 32399‐0250

 - Florida voter status lookup

 - Florida polling place locator